 While walking the boardwalk check out the many outdoor sculptures and life-size artworks!

 You can also laze around the many beaches, dip your feet in the Meditteranean, do water sports, cycle to feel the wind in your hair or enjoy one of the many seafood restaurants for fish or a good paella n the neighborhood.

 Barcelona is a haven for street artists.
 Everywhere you go you can see proof of talented artists and creative people who have something to convey.

 Check walls, iron curtains, buildings, and benches, look up, look all around it’s right there!

 We wanted to take a street art walking tour but had a bit of a “missed” experience as we arrived a few minutes late and they didn’t wait for us!
 Our fault.
-But if you’re interested in street art it’s worth a check.
+But if you’re interested in street art it’s worth finding a tour in Barcelona.

-Small portions of deliciousness varying from a bowl of olives to the most filling patatas bravas which are meant to be shared.
+Small portions of deliciousness from a bowl of olives to the most filling patatas bravas are meant to be shared.

 Usually, tapas are lined up behind a glass display or on the bar’s long countertop.
-In most popular places you must make your way to order, so don’t be shy and push through nicely!
+In popular places you must make your way to the bar to place an order, so don’t be shy and push through nicely!

-You will go back and forth quite a few times so remember to pay when finished and not while choosing.
+You will probably go back for seconds quite a few times, so remember to pay when finished and not while choosing.

 If you don’t like the idea of pushing through a crowd or sitting at the bar, you can find restaurants that allow reservations.